PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 > Available in edgeR:`calcNormFactors(..., method = "TMM")`

 Let us consider the rationale underlying total count correction.
-Strictly speaking, the method rests on the assumption that the relative abundance of RNA species in different samples are identical and that differences in counts reflects differences in sampling depth.
+Strictly speaking, the method rests on the assumption that the relative abundance of RNA species in different samples are identical and that differences in counts reflects differences in total mapped sequence reads.
 A more realistic assumption is that the relative expression of *most* genes in every sample is similar and that any particular RNA species represents a small proportion of total read counts.

 Of course, there are situations in which these assumptions are violated and total count normalization can skew the desired correction.
 Consider a scenario where samples express relatively large amounts of an RNA species absent in others (Figure 5).
 Likewise, consider a situation where a small number of genes in a sample may generate a large proportion of the reads.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 5.
-Total count normalization is limited when RNA composition is important.</strong> Applying total count normalization to RNA sequencing samples can obscure the true mapped read counts in certain cases where RNA composition is important.
-Samples 1 and 2 differ only in their sequencing depth and are valid under total count normalization.
+Total count normalization is limited when RNA composition is important.</strong> Applying total count normalization to RNA sequencing samples can obscure the true mapped sequence reads for genes in cases where RNA composition is important.
+Samples 1 and 2 differ only in total mapped sequence reads and are valid under total count normalization.
 Sample 3 illustrates the case where a sample highly expresses gene 5 that is not otherwise represented.
 Sample 4 illustrates a case where one gene 4 is highly expressed.
 Note that in both cases, the result is that genes in samples 3 and 4 are over-corrected.
 </div>

 Robinson and Oshlack (Robinson 2010) formalized this potential discrepancy and proposed that the number of reads assigned to any particular gene will depend on the composition of the RNA population being sampled.
-More generally, the proportion of reads attributed to a gene in a library depends on the expression properties of the whole sample rather than merely the gene of interest.
+More generally, the proportion of reads attributed to a gene in a sample depends on the expression properties of the whole sample rather than merely the gene of interest.
 In both cases considered in Figure 5, the presence of a highly expressed gene underlies an elevated total RNA output that reduces the sequencing 'real estate' for genes that are otherwise not differentially expressed.

 To correct for this bias, Robinson and Oshlack proposed the Trimmed mean of M-values (TMM) normalization method.
 In simple terms, the method makes the relatively safe assumption that most genes are not differentially expressed and calculates an average fold-difference in abundance of each gene in a sample relative to a reference.
 This average value is the TMM correction factor and is used in downstream analyses to account for differences between sample and reference.
 A more rigorous description of TMM follows.

 #### TMM notation

-Suppose that we observe some number of read counts $$Y_{ij}$$ for a gene $$i$$ in a given sample/library $$j$$.
-The expected value (i.e. average) of counts will equal the fraction of the total RNA output attributed to this RNA species - the relative abundance $$\pi_{ij}$$ - multiplied by the total number of mapped read counts $$N_j$$.
-The relative abundance is equal to the product of the unknown expression level (number of transcripts) $$\mu_{ij}$$ and the RNA species length $$L_i$$ all divided by the unknown total RNA output in the sample $$S_j$$ .
+Suppose that we observe some number of mapped sequence reads $$Y_{ij}$$ for a gene $$i$$ in a given sample/library $$j$$.
+The expected value of counts will equal the fraction of the total RNA mass attributed to this RNA species which is the product of the relative abundance $$\lambda_{ij}$$ multiplied by the total number of mapped sequence reads $$N_j$$.
+Relative abundance is equal to the product of the unknown expression level (number of transcripts) $$\omega_{ij}$$ and the RNA species length $$L_i$$ all divided by the unknown total RNA output in the sample $$S_j$$.

 $$
 \begin{equation}
   \begin{split}
-    E[Y_{ij}] &= \pi_{ij} N_j\\
+    E[Y_{ij}] &= \lambda_{ij} N_j\\
-              &= \frac{\mu_{ij}L_i}{S_j}N_j\\
+              &= \frac{\omega_{ij}L_i}{S_j}N_j\\
-    \text{where } S_j &= \sum\limits_{i \in  I} \mu_{ij}L_i
+    \text{where } S_j &= \sum\limits_{i \in  I} \omega_{ij}L_i
   \end{split}
 \end{equation}
 $$